-The PCC should satisfy themselves that the candidate(s) for appointment are suitably qualified with the necessary financial experience or qualifications to undertake their responsibilities.
-These names should then be submitted to the Annual Meeting for approval.
+The PCC should satisfy themselves that the candidate for appointment is suitably qualified with the necessary financial experience or qualifications to undertake their responsibilities, as well as being independent from the PCC.
+The name should then be submitted to the Annual Meeting for approval.
 It is normal to allow for the PCC to agree the remuneration (if any) of those appointed.

-The Charity Commission guidance on the independent examination of charity accounts can be found here which is where guidance on the selection of a suitable Independent Examiner and the duties he/she is expected to perform can also be found.
+The Charity Commission guidance on the independent examination of charity accounts can be found here which is where guidance on the selection of a suitable Independent Examiner and the duties they are expected to perform can also be found.